Nady19/DevOps_HW/class_1/dockerkeywords.md

-docker build  -t class1 .  "***class1 is the name of the image and by" ." we assign that the dockerfile is somewhere in this folder***"
+`docker build  -t class1 .`  "***class1 is the name of the image and by" ." we assign that the dockerfile is somewhere in this folder***"

-docker run class1
+`docker run class1`

-go into another terminal, bash for mine
+go into another terminal, bash for mine, to see that the image is running

-sudo docker ps
+`sudo docker ps`

-sudo docker exec -it "**first two digit of container id**" sh
+`sudo docker exec -it "**first two digit of container id**" sh`